laurolins/nanocube/README.md

 ```
 source setenv.sh
 ```
-you will set environmental variables for running the Nanocubes: `$NANOCUBE_SRC` will point to the source code directory, and `$NANOCUBE_BIN` will point to the directory contains the executables.
+you can set the environment variables needed to run the Nanocubes setup just installed.
+This scripts simply sets `$NANOCUBE_SRC` to point to the source code directory, and `$NANOCUBE_BIN` to the directory that contains the executables.

 **Please note:** If the default version of g++ on your system is too old,